Stieglitz's clouds

 Meanwhile for abstract expression, now a days we know it's possible to

-very fact that I'm strongly moved.
+that I'm strongly moved.

 Today's piece